Royal Enfield Himalayan

 The t-stem (steering mechanism) had to be serviced, in some cases, after a few hundred km, depending of the roughness of operation.
 And the bearings often gave out as well.

 As a result, a severe shitstorm emerged on facebook, and on the internet in general, and a few owners went as far as (successfully) suing the company for regress.

 In 2017 with the advent of the BS4 model Mr. Lal the CEO of RE promised all defects had been taken care of and the new bike, now aiming at international markets, seems to prove him right.

 The newer BS4 types, but also some from the BS3 series, are know for frame breaks on the steering heads.
 The frequency we estimate is about one in a hundred bikes where such an error, often due to bad weldings, occurs.
-We have taken appropriate steps to eliminate this risk for our bikes, consisting of either reinforcing plates at the risky areas or breakage warning systems that strike an alarm when hairline cracks appear.
+We have taken appropriate steps to minimize this risk for our bikes.
 We may be the only rental company in the world to have taken this preventative measure in the service of our customers’ safety.